plausible/website/_posts/2020-05-27-marko-uku-on-the-changelog-podcast.md

 **Marko Saric:** Google Analytics is not lightweight.
 And the official way to install Google Analytics - you use this second script as well, so you end up having quite a lot of things loading, even though it's something that most people don't really look at.

-Over the last couple of years - several of these different privacy regulations.
 We know the GDPR in Europe, there's the CCPA in California, and there's one in U.K, and so on...
 And these regulations require webmasters or website owners to insert these different -- like a cookie banner to ask for permission to store cookies, the permission to get consent to share data with the third-parties, and all these.

 I agree with GDPR, it's something necessary for the web to keep it healthier, but I also think that website owners that care about it can use a different solution that doesn't use cookies, that doesn't collect personal data, which means also that you can get analytics without needing to give all this prompt to your visitors and kind of annoy their experience.
-So these are the major ones that I believe most people will get quite a good benefit from.

 **Adam Stacoviak:** I think it's been hard to grok the dashboards and the data.
 It's pretty complex; it's not very clear, like "This is what you really need to know."

 It seems like one tool built for many different kinds of customers, and the kind of needs we particularly have aren't exactly the ones that are surfacing easily.
 Just for that one reason alone it's pretty difficult.
 I only really care about a couple pages in there, and even then they're just difficult to (I guess) bend to my will, give me the information I actually wanna know.
 Analyze my actual information.
 It just seems like that's what it should do well, and that's the one thing it does, in my opinion, pretty poorly.

-**Marko Saric:** Yeah.
-Basically, when I did the research for this post, I actually went through Google Analytics and I basically counted all the different reports they have, and I counter more than 125 different reports in the left-hand side.
+**Marko Saric:** When I did the research for this post, I actually went through Google Analytics and I basically counted all the different reports they have, and I counted more than 125 different reports in the left-hand side.
 All combined, these 125 reports or so, have about 300 different metrics between them.
 I'm thinking for my own site I probably use 5-10 at most.
 The other ones - some of them I've never heard about or have never looked at them.
 But still, I'm running the script there that's kind of calculating these and collecting this data all the time...
 And I'm using it either never, or maybe once in a while.

 I think I'm not the special case here.
 I think this is quite common.
 People install Google Analytics because it's the most popular tool, or it's something that they've told that I need to have...
 And they have this - this collects 300 different metrics from their visitors, and they use maybe five of them.
 It's a waste in terms of the kb load on every website visitor...
 Thinking in the sense of the climate change even - how to decrease the Carbon footprint of a website, there's a Carbon footprint calculator.
 If you decrease something like 50 kb of your site, your score gets so high that you're something like in the top 10% of the sites that load fast.
 So it does make a difference, and it's something people don't use to look at; and if you don't use it, then you can remove it.
 For me personally it makes sense to do that.

-**Jerod Santo:** \[00:08:13.28\] I'm just like you, Adam.
-For me, if I said "What's the number one reason why I don't like it?"
+**Jerod Santo:** For me, if I said "What's the number one reason why I don't like it?"
 I'm just like, I log into the thing and I just wanna log out again.
 There's so many features that I don't care about...
 I don't care about conversion tracking, I don't care about AdSense things, and goals...
 It seems like the information I want is further away than I want it to be, and the information I don't care about is right there, and then the filtering is convoluted...

 And then the other thing is I don't really trust it.
 And I don't not trust it in a privacy way, although I think that's there as well; I'd say my second reason is I feel like they have so much of our information, and we're just giving them more...
 Like "Here.
 Here's all of our website traffic information."
 That feels naive to me.
 But I don't actually trust their analytics, I think because of our audience demographic, and Changelog.com's traffic demographic.
 Most of the people that read our website are blocking things.